Directory of Diseases

 Pancreatitis is inflammation of the pancreas, a large organ that is behind the stomach .
 The pancreas secretes enzymes to break down food and metabolize sugar.
 The most common causes of pancreatitis are alcohol use and gallstones but other causes such as high triglycerides, certain medications, and tumors can also cause it.
 The inflammation within the pancreas causes the release of enzymes into the bloodstream that can help in the diagnosis of pancreatitis.

-A skin infection that involves the tissues around the fingernail.
-Bacteria are the most common pathogens, followed by fungi.
-A paronychia can result from trauma or improper nail and cuticle care.
-The infection can extend and cause cellulitis of the entire finger.
+Paronychia is a skin infection that involves the tissues around the fingernail.
+Bacteria are the most common cause followed by fungi.
+This infection can result from trauma or improper nail and cuticle care.
+People with diabetes are at increased risk of developing paronychia.
+In some cases, the infection can extend and cause cellulitis (skin infection) of the entire finger.

-A skin infection that involves the tissues around the toenail.
-Bacteria are the most common pathogens, followed by fungi.
-A paronychia can result from trauma or improper nail and cuticle care.
-The infection can extend and cause cellulitis of the entire toe.
+Paronychia is a skin infection that involves the tissues around the toenail.
+Bacteria are the most common cause, followed by fungi.
+This infection can result from trauma or improper nail and cuticle care.
+People with diabetes are at increased risk of developing paronychia.
+In some cases, the infection can extend and cause cellulitis (skin infection) of the entire toe.
+Most of the time a paronychia can be treated at an Urgent Care or a doctor's office.
+Severe infections, patients with paronchia and fever, and diabetics with paronychia should be seen in the Emergency Department.

+Parotitis is an infection or inflammation of the parotid glands.
+The parotid gland is a salivary gland that sits near the angle of the jaw and can commonly become blocked by a stone.
 Just like people can get kidney stones & gallstones, one can also get a salivary gland stone.
-The parotid gland is a salivary gland that sits near the angle of the jaw and can commonly become blocked by a stone.
-When this happens one experiences pain and swelling of the gland.
+When this occurs, one experiences pain and swelling of the gland.
 Parotitis is a common cause of facial pain and swelling.
-This will get better once the stone comes out.
-If you drink concentrated citric juices like lime juice you'll force it to come out.
-Sometimes the gland becomes infected and you need to take antibiotics such as clindamycin.
+Symptoms will get better once the stone comes out.
+Drink concentrated citric juices, like lime juice, can help force the stone out.
+In some cases, the gland can become infected requiring treatment with antibiotics.

 The knee cap usually glides up and down inside a shallow groove inside the knee joint.
 Although the knee cap can move side to side across this groove, it does so only slightly.
 If it slips sideways too far, it can get knocked outside of the groove and dislocate.
 Once it has dislocated it may get stuck on the side of the knee.
 The knee usually gets stuck in a semi-bent position and it causes severe pain when moved.
 A physician has to carefully fully extend the knee and guide the knee cap back in it's place to reduce the dislocation.
 Patellar dislocations usually occur from a sudden direction change while running or from a direct force on the patella during an injury.
 If a patella is dislocated a person cannot walk.
 Occasionally the knee cap dislocates and then spontaneously it relocates itself.